-Councillors, Members of UK and European Parliaments are elected to represent you.
+Councillors, MPs and Members of European Parliament are elected to represent you.
 But who are they?

 Hertsmere is divided into 15 wards and each ward has either two or three councillors.
 Councillors are elected for a four year tem to represent the area and help make decisions about local issues.
 Councillors are elected 'by thirds' for a period of four years.
-This means that a third of the councillors get elected each year (one per ward), with no elections taking place in the fourth year.
+This means that a third of councillors get elected each year (one per ward), with no elections taking place in the fourth year.

 Find out who your Hertsmere borough councillor is, you can search by ward, name or party.